 Dawn Foreman, M.Ed.

-Prior to joining Turnaround, Dawn held a variety of positions within the K-12 system: she has taught grades pre-K -6, been a performance evaluation program specialist and an assistant principal.
-Most recently, Dawn was an elementary school principal in Alexandria City Public Schools, then with District of Columbia Public Schools.
+Dawn joined Turnaround in 2017 as a Program Director in Washington D.C. where she provided on-site support for partner schools to implement Turnaround systems and structures, and facilitated monthly professional development for school leaders.
+Prior to joining Turnaround, Dawn held a variety of positions within the K-12 system: she has taught grades pre-K -6, been a performance evaluation program specialist, an assistant principal and elementary school principal with Alexandria City Public Schools and District of Columbia Public Schools.

 Dawn holds an M.Ed. in educational leadership and special education leadership certification from George Mason University and a B.S. in early childhood and elementary education from Bloomsburg University.
-Dawn is a national principal fellow with America Achieves.
+Dawn is an alumnus of the American Achieves Fellowship for principals.

 What motivates you?